Axel-Moore/Axel-Television/README.md

 How to install:

-1- First you need to install ReShade from https://reshade.me/
+1- First you need to install ReShade from https://reshade.me/  The shader requires version 4.9.1

    Execute it, select you game path .exe, select your api (d3d, ogl or vulkan), and dont install any shader.